ConorTighe/THEORY-OF-ALGORITHMS/Problem1/README.md

 # Program Overview:

 ## Design
 When I originally seen this question I went to investigate answers in other languages to have an idea of how to go about the problem.
 I found the following [post online](https://www.mkyong.com/java/how-to-determine-a-prime-number-in-java/) which showed a simple way to check for a prime number in java.
+I used this to get an understanding of how to do the problem and then used the racket documentation to understand how to go about doing the same thing in racket.

 ## Racket fundamentals:
 Now after seeing it done in a language ive used before I started to read documentation on the basics of racket so I could take a more procedural approuch to checking for a prime.
 To create a function in racket you use the define keyword '(define id expr)'.
 We can allow our function to recieve a value with the following '(define (decide-prime? n)'. for/or is used to loop through the numbers smaller than the n number given and if one of these smaller numbers succefully divide with n then the loop returns and tells us that its not a prime, but if i successfully loops though all the possible numbers for n without dividing then the list will return true.
 At the end of each loop I use the remainder function to see in the division results in a 0.